SwitchDreams/rest-api-generator/README.md

 ## How it works?

-The gems use vanilla Rails generators n combination with our templates to create all the resources needed to build a REST API.
+The gems use vanilla Rails generators in combination with our templates to create all the resources needed to build a REST API.

 Following [Switch Dreams's](https://www.switchdreams.com.br/]) coding practices, the controllers are built with: